jagodarybacka/game-theory-presentation/notes.md

 2. turniej w dylemat wieznia

 -OK za wikipedia - kto go zorganizował, kiedy
-- zasady: Wanting to find out what would happen, I invited pro- fessional game theorists to send in entries to just such a computer tournament.
+-OK zasady: Wanting to find out what would happen, I invited pro- fessional game theorists to send in entries to just such a computer tournament.
 It was structured as a round robin, meaning that each entry was paired with each other entry.